beckswu/beckswu.github.io/_posts/2018-11-11-deep-learning-note.markdown

 $$ J\left(W,b\right) = \frac{1}{m} \sum_{i=1}^m {L \left(  \hat y^{\left(i \right)}, y^{\left(i \right),}\right)   + \frac{\lambda}{2m} \| w  \|_1   }  \text{, where } \| w  \|_1  = \sum_{j=1}^{nx} \mid w_j \mid $$

 L1 Regularization: W will end up being sparse, which means w vector will have a lot of zeros in it.
-Some people say it can help compress the model, because the set of parameters are zero, and you need less memory to store the model(Ng comments: help a little but not that much)
+Some people say it can<span style = "color:red;"> help compress the model </span>, because the set of parameters are zero, and you need less memory to store the model(Ng comments: help compress model a little but not that much)

 omit b 的原因是: b is a single number, almost all the parameters are in w rather b, if adding b, it won't make much difference